 Suresh Prabhu’s comments at Davos show BJP is proud of marginalising minorities

 The slogan has become a cliché now.
-Every time the Narendra Modi is questioned about its poor record in upholding minority rights, its ministers and babus immediately sit up in their sofas, suck some air in, look straight and announce with military discipline - “sabka saath, sabka vikaas!”
+Every time the Narendra Modi government is questioned about its poor record in upholding minority rights, its ministers and babus immediately sit up in their sofas, suck some air in, look straight and announce with military discipline - “sabka saath, sabka vikaas!”

 Rajiv K Chander, India's Permanent Representative to the UN, did that in Geneva last September, when the UN's human rights body pulled up India for religious intolerance.
 Suresh Prabhu, senior member of Modi's Cabinet, did the same at Davos on 24 January.
 Prabhu was asked by a journalist to respond to the criticism that the BJP has marginalised Indian Muslims.